 If you haven’t read Migrating to athenahealth – Part one, start there first.

 With one call to MDS’ Vice President of Information Technology, Michael Schroeder, to confirm our timeline, our EHR data migration process was underway.
 Michael’s team prepared a comprehensive document, tailored to the specific needs of our practice.
 This migration plan outlined the type of data to be migrated, how it will be migrated and the timetable for the migration.

 When the data is first migrated, athenahealth follows specific steps which allow for quality control, a crucial part of the entire process.
 They create a test version of your EHR, called a training version, which contains an initial run of all the data that has been migrated.
 Your team needs to check this data by way of random checks to confirm the data appears in the right place, i.e. medication is accurate, patient notes are current, etc. As the superuser, I oversaw the migration freeing up our staff to focus on our patients.

-mdsARCHIVE is fully integrated into athenahealth, offering instant single-click patient lookup to our old system.
-This means our entire team has complete read-only access to discrete clinical data including allergies, vitals, problem list, medications, orders, immunizations, flowsheets (labs), and any other data that may have not been fully migrated to athena.
+mdsARCHIVE is fully integrated into athenahealth, offering instant single-click patient lookup into our old system.
+This means our entire team has complete read-only access to discrete clinical data including allergies, vitals, problem list, medications, orders, immunizations, flowsheets (labs), and any other data that might not have been fully migrated to athena.

 Appointments already on the books were migrated by MDS, but that process could only be done once.

 Other data transfers could be run more than once, an initial main transfer taking many hours, then “delta” transfers which migrates only records that have changed.